zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/openai/_index.md

 Vision enables models like GPT-4o and GPT-4 Turbo to interpret and analyze images, allowing them to answer questions and perform tasks related to visual content.
 This integration of computer vision and language processing enhances the model's comprehension and makes it valuable for tasks involving visual information.
 To make use of vision inside the OpenAI connector, an optional [FileCollection](/appstore/modules/genai/commons/#filecollection) containing one or multiple images must be sent along with a single message.

 For `Chat Completions without History`, `FileCollection` is an optional input parameter.

 For `Chat Completions with History`, `FileCollection` can optionally be added to individual user messages using [Chat: Add Message to Request](/appstore/modules/genai/commons/#chat-add-message-to-request).

-Use the two OpenAI specific microflow actions from the toolbox [Files: Initialize Collection with OpenAI File](#initialize-filecollection) and [Files: Add OpenAIFile to Collection](#add-file) to construct the input with either `FileDocuments` (for vision, it needs to be of type `Image`) or `URLs`.
+Use the two OpenAI-specific microflow actions from the toolbox [Files: Initialize Collection with OpenAI File](#initialize-filecollection) and [Files: Add OpenAIFile to Collection](#add-file) to construct the input with either `FileDocuments` (for vision, it needs to be of type `Image`) or `URLs`.
 There are similar file operations exposed by the GenAI commons module that can be used for vision requests with the OpenAIConnector; however, these generic operations do not support the optional OpenAI-specific `Detail` attribute.

 {{% alert color="info" %}}
 OpenAI and Azure OpenAI for vision do not necessarily for all models provide feature parity when it comes to combining functionalities.
 In other words, Azure OpenAI does not support the use of JSON mode and function calling in combination with image (vision) input for certain models, so make sure to check the [Azure Documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models).